Time-reversal symmetry breaking in a square lattice: Abstract

 \section{Abstract}

 The bulk conductivity of a two-dimensional system is studied assuming that quantum interference effects break time-reversal symmetry in the presence of strong spin-orbit interaction and strong lattice potential.
 The study is carried out by direct diagonalization in order to explore the nonlinear-response regime.
-The system displays a quantized conductivity that depends on the intensity of the electric field and under specific conditions the conductivity limit at zero electric field shows a nonvanishing value. \\
+The system displays a quantized conductivity that depends on the intensity of the electric field and under specific conditions the conductivity limit at zero electric field shows a nonvanishing value. \\ \Keywords{Time-Reversal Symmetry Breaking, Solid State Physics}